obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 %% Add a description below this line.
 It doesn't need to be long: one or two sentences should be a good start. %%

-This page will guide you through integrating [jest](https://jestjs.io/docs/getting-started) as a testing framework to the obsidian example plugin to enable automated testing for your plugin.
-Furthermore, the guide will cover specialties when running tests using the obsidian API.
+This page will guide you through integrating [Jest](https://jestjs.io/docs/getting-started) as a testing framework to the Obsidian example plugin to enable automated testing for your plugin.
+Furthermore, the guide will cover specialties when running tests using the Obsidian API.

-This guide will use the obsidian example plugin as a showcase.
+This guide will use the [Obsidian example plugin](https://github.com/obsidianmd/obsidian-sample-plugin) as a showcase.
 It also assumes knowledge about unit testing to a certain degree.
-If you wish to go through the guide step-by-step, please download and enable the example plugin like described in [Build a plugin](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).
+If you wish to go through the guide step-by-step, please download and enable the example plugin like described in [Build a plugin](https://docs.Obsidian.md/Plugins/Getting+started/Build+a+plugin).

-This guide focused on how to integrate jest to your plugin and what steps to take to deal with the Obsidian API when running plugin code in a test environment.
+This guide focused on how to integrate Jest to your plugin and what steps to take to deal with the Obsidian API when running plugin code in a test environment.
 It does not provide guidance how to write test cases or what good tests are.
 Please refer to [[Plugin Testing for Developers]] for a deeper look at these topics as well as [[How to find examples of Jest-based plugin tests]] for examples.

-## Integrate jest into obsidian-example-plugin
+## Integrate Jest into Obsidian-example-plugin

-Integrating jest to a project and make it compatible with typescript code requires some additional dependencies.
+Integrating Jest to a project and make it compatible with typescript code requires some additional dependencies.

 1. Open up a terminal and navigate to your plugins root folder
-2. Install jest via `npm install --save-dev jest`
+2. Install Jest via `npm install --save-dev jest`
 3. Install types for correct typing in typescript files: `npm install --save-dev @types/jest`
 4. Install ts-jest to transpile typescript files: `npm install --save-dev ts-jest`
-5. Create a jest configuration file by running `npx ts-jest config:init`
+5. Create a Jest configuration file by running `npx ts-jest config:init`
 6. Open `tsconfig.json` and add `"esModuleInterop": true` as an additional property to `compilerOptions`
 7. Open `package.json` and add `"test": "jest"` to the `scripts` section

-jest is now integrated into the project and usable for testing.
+Jest is now integrated into the project and usable for testing.

 ## Executing a first automated test